osrf-migration/gazebo-wiki/buildcop.md

 1. Actively monitors the [BuildCopFail page](https://build.osrfoundation.org/view/main/view/BuildCopFail/) for failures.
 At a minimum this should be done once per day.

+1. Restart any builds that appear to have failed for spurious reasons.

 1. Send out a daily report about the build status, and create an entry on this wiki (see the report list below).

 1. Sent out a weekly report on Friday that summarizes the build status over the past week.